 We’ll use Ecto to store getaway places in a PostgreSQL database, which is configured by default in a new Phoenix application.
 In one fell swoop, generate a

-context that serves as the API boundary for vacation-related resources:cd getaways mix phx.gen.context Vacation Place places name:string location:string max_guests:integer
+PlaceEcto schema, a migration, and aVacationcontext that serves as the API boundary for vacation-related resources:cd getaways mix phx.gen.context Vacation Place places name:string location:string max_guests:integerThen run the generated migration to create the

-database table:mix ecto.migrate
+placesdatabase table:mix ecto.migrate -

 We’ll need some example places to query, so add the following to your

-file:alias Getaways.Repo alias Getaways.Vacation.Place %Place{ name: "Sand Castle", location: "Portugal", max_guests: 2 } |> Repo.insert! %Place{ name: "Blue Igloo", location: "Canada", max_guests: 4 } |> Repo.insert! %Place{ name: "Ski Cabin", location: "Switzerland", max_guests: 6 } |> Repo.insert!
+priv/repo/seeds.exsfile:alias Getaways.Repo alias Getaways.Vacation.Place %Place{ name: "Sand Castle", location: "Portugal", max_guests: 2 } |> Repo.insert! %Place{ name: "Blue Igloo", location: "Canada", max_guests: 4 } |> Repo.insert! %Place{ name: "Ski Cabin", location: "Switzerland", max_guests: 6 } |> Repo.insert!And then load that seed data into the database:

 mix run priv/repo/seeds.exs